tandemdude/hikari-lightbulb/docs/source/changelogs/v2-changelog.rst

 - Fix :obj:`~lightbulb.commands.base.ApplicationCommand.nsfw` not applying correctly for global commands.

 - Implement ``min_length`` and ``max_length`` for command options.

+- Fix deferral of slash subcommands not working as intended.

 Version 2.3.1
 =============